-Cultural and recreational activities and events Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī \boxtimes \boxtimes FireworksUse may be prohibited during periods of elevated fire danger Hunting Campfires and other fire types Use of off-road vehicles - hot exhausts in long grass Access may be restricted during periods of elevated fire danger Mountain biking, horse riding, back country running Access may be restricted during periods of elevated fire danger Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules Special risk zones Special risk zone Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls Matakaea Shag PointSignificant rural/urban interface risk goes to an open fire season, public conservation land will remain in a restricted fire season.
-Known fire hazards There are no Managemer o long-term fire hazards listed in this and the state of the system. zone in the Fire Hazard Removal Case Frequency of elevated fire On average, this zone experiences less than 6.4 days of very high to extreme fire danger. danger The number of days in extreme and very high fire dangers has limited effect on recreational activities in the Coastal Waitaki zone but does impact on agricultural activities such as forestry and cropping.
-Fire history The known f by our fire c The known fire history for this zone for wildfires or fires caused by activities regulated by our fire control powers includes: Year Fire Cause 2015 Stoneburn (100 ha) Powerlines 2015 Waitaki rail fires Train 2016 Waitaki Island (72 ha) Suspicious 2019 Dunback (10 ha) Powerlines 2019 Duntroon (10 ha) Escaped unpermitted burn 2020 Mountain Track Road (30 ha) Escaped burn 2020 Gold Bar Road (100 ha) Escaped burn 2020 McKenzie Road (Livingstone) (620 ha) Powerlines 2020 Pringle Gully Road (10 ha) Escaped unpermitted burn Predominant fuel type This zone is a mixture of forestry and grasslands.
+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī Fireworks • Use may be prohibited during high fire danger \boxtimes Hunting Campfires and other fire types Use of off-road vehicles - hot exhausts in long grass Access may be restricted during high fire danger Mountain biking, horse riding, back country running • Access may be restricted during high fire danger \boxtimes Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules 6 : 1 : 1 A.CC

+Special risk zone Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls Matakaea Shag Point Significant rural/urban interface risk

 Due to the values at risk, public conservation lands are kept in a restricted fire season all year round.
 When the surrounding zone goes to a prohibited fire season, the public conservation land is included in the prohibited status.
-Even when the surrounding zone
+Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season.